Write this down: Vitamins, swimming, lots of sleep and good genes.

 "Unless she had a previous commitment, yes, we had to drag her out of bed many times," Charla said.

-Mailey will attend the University of Wisconsin-Eau Claire in the fall and plans on studying communication sciences and disorders.
-She also will swim for the college team.
+In the fall, Mailey will attend the University of Wisconsin-Eau Claire, where she will swim for the college team.

-She also plans on keeping her perfect attendance streak alive in college.
+She said she plans on keeping her perfect attendance streak alive in college.

 On his first day of first grade several years ago, Jessie Montgomery walked into Lucy Craft Laney Community School and saw a police officer.
 It was "Officer Mike," the guy he would get to know over the next few years as the blue-shirted adult who kept the peace in the hallways, handed out bike helmets and took honor-roll kids to the Thomson Reuters Champions Club at Target Field for Twins games.